Radkan, Razavi Khorasan

-Radkan (رادكان) (Note: Also romanized as Rādekān and Rādkān; also known as Rādkāh) is a city in, and the capital of, Radkan District of Chenaran County, Razavi Khorasan province, Iran.
-As a village it was the capital of Radkan Rural District until its capital was transferred to the village of Marichgan.
+Radkan (رادكان) (Note: Also romanized as Rādekān and Rādkān; also known as Rādkāh) is a village in, and the former capital of, Radkan Rural District in Radkan District of Chenaran County, Razavi Khorasan province, Iran, serving as capital of the district.
+It was the capital of the rural district until its capital was transferred to the village of Marichgan.

 Radkan is known for its well-preserved traditional mud-brick houses and historical monuments, including a castle and caravanserai.
-The city is surrounded by mountains and is a destination for nature-lovers, hikers and photographers.
-Additionally, the city is known for its natural hot springs and mineral water.
+The village is surrounded by mountains and is a destination for nature-lovers, hikers and photographers.
+Additionally, the village is known for its natural hot springs and mineral water.